swaggboi/PostText/README.md

 ### (Lord knows there's TODOs I could be working on...)

+1. Is `remark_tally` counting hidden remarks?
+Tried to add a `WHERE NOT hidden_status` but that returns null, probably need a different `JOIN` which may not be worth the trouble/processing
 1. Implement tripcodes (moving this down in priority due to complexity...)
 1. Return a text response instead of HTML if a `.txt` extension [is requested](https://docs.mojolicious.org/Mojolicious/Plugin/DefaultHelpers#respond_to)